SirGnip/ClipDashboard/notes.md

     - able to provide operation-specific help tooltips on the arg text boxes
     - con: makes it require a bit more flipping around to get what you want if you are using different operations (maybe just wait)
 - skim docs/tutorials on streams?
-- do a pass on the visuals (better button layout and sizing, dynamic sizing)

 # roadmap

 Iteration #1 - (DONE) minimal features so I use it instead of Python one